For the first time ever, more than 20 films have been competing for the Queer Palm at the Cannes Film Festival. The result has just been announced.

 Elephant reveals in one moment two grim-faced boys about to enter the school, carrying

 a duffel bag and wearing Army boots.
-Then it returns to an earlier scene in which mundane
+Then it returns to an earlier scene in which some mundane

 chatter fills the halls.